 - sharpies, white pen (paint pen or white-out)

-- laser cut wood cutouts of sea animals (find them here and here at Michaels, or in the paper-craft section)
+- laser cut wood cutouts of sea animals (we found them at Michaels in the paper-craft section)

 - buttons, beads, sequins, etc.